lawrennd/old_talks/_business/includes/data-maturity-assessment.md

     an email.

 d.
 The quality of data available means that it is often incorrect or
-    incomplete.
-}
+    incomplete.}

 \subsubsection{2.
 Repeatable}

-\smalltext{
-*Some limited data service provision is possible and expected, in particular between neighboring teams.
+\notes{*Some limited data service provision is possible and expected, in particular between neighboring teams.
 Some limited data provision to distinct teams may also be possible.*